 Whoa, is Fifty Shades teaching me life lessons before I even begin?
 You know Anastasia is a new grad too and she’s just looking for a great internship and a spicy love life… maybe we’re not so different after all!

 Embarking on this mission I did not want to buy a copy of the culprit book.
 Luckily, it is insanely easy to acquire.
-So many women have read it by now that there are spares lying around in most living rooms.
+So many women (and men) have read it by now that there are spares lying around in most living rooms.
 When I scooped one of these up I felt like I was holding an illicit item.
 It was that book, the one I hated.
 I didn’t get girls who read this book.
 Every time a woman admitted reading it to me (god forbid she defend it) I could hear the echoing sounds of a massive metal door slamming shut in my mind and the swift slash of a giant red pen marking an X across her face.
 WRONG ANSWER SISTER, we will never be friends.

 All this got me thinking about feminism.
-I hate how quickly feminism becomes (or is perceived to be) patronizing towards women who do not seem to fit into some perfect stricture of womanhood.
-I admit that I have wondered how any woman who enjoys this book could call herself a feminist.
+I hate how quickly feminism becomes (or is perceived as) patronizing towards women who do not seem to fit into some perfect stricture of womanhood.
+I admit that I have wondered how any woman who enjoys this book can call herself a feminist.
 As for James, I would never argue that her writing is feminist but she is a woman and she does write for an overwhelmingly female audience.
 It’s a shame that feminism seems so incongruent with her story.
 That aside, the lady self published and got more people to buy her books than Harry Potter.
 If I criticize that it’s purely out of envy.
-And I applaud her for bringing erotic novels into the mainstream.
+Plus, I applaud her for bringing erotic novels into the mainstream.

 I love a challenge and in its own way reading Fifty Shades was that for me.
 I read the whole thing, no skimming bullshit, not even through the chapters that dragged on so long that I longed for the days when novels gripped my attention so tightly I couldn’t bring myself to turn out the light at night.

-Amazingly, I learned a number of life lessons from Fifty Shades.
+Amazingly, I learned a number of lessons from Fifty Shades.
 I realized that I don’t have to put up with this, that there are books out there that I will not be able to put down, they’re just waiting for me to find them!
 I got my butt through grad school and now I can actually tackle that reading list I’ve been compiling the past two years (suggestions welcome by the way).
 It’s so liberating!
 And I WILL find a job that I love, one that’s interesting and challenging and isn’t full of typos!
 My cathartic assignment totally worked.
 I’m now more puzzled than angry about this odd book and I have a new lease on life.
 Hey thanks Fifty Shades of Grey.

 …..But wait, we haven’t even begun talking about what happens in the book yet!
 Tune back in for answers to the following riveting questions: Am I planning my wedding to studly Christian Grey?
 Have I begun writing Fifty Shades fan fiction?
 Have I found a job?
 And finally, did I secretly enjoy reading these sultry pages?